braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/examples/carousel_view.md

 ---
 nav_title: Carousel View
-article_title: Use Case&#58; Content Card Carousel View
+article_title: Content Card Carousel View
 page_order: 3
 description: "This article covers how to implement a Content Card carousel view."
 channel:
   - content cards
 ---

-# Use case: Content Card carousel view
+# Content Card carousel view

 ![Sample news app showing carousel of Content Cards in an article.]({% image_buster/assets/img_archive/cc_politer_carousel.png %}){: style="max-width:35%;float:right;margin-left:15px;border:none;"}

 This section covers how to implement a multi-card carousel feed where a user can swipe horizontally to view additional featured cards.
-To integrate a carousel view, you'll need to use a fully customized Content Card implementation—the "run" phase of the [crawl, walk, run approach][1].
+To integrate a carousel view, you'll need to use a fully customized Content Card implementation&mdash;the "run" phase of the [crawl, walk, run approach][1].

-With this approach, you will not use Braze’s views and default logic but instead, display the Content Cards in a completely custom manner by using your own views populated with data from the Braze models.
+With this approach, you will not use the default views and logic but instead, display the Content Cards in a completely custom manner by using your own views populated with data from the Braze models.

-In terms of the level of development effort, the key differences between the default implementation and the carousel implementation include:
+To implement a carousel view, you will:

-- Building your own views
+1. Building your own views
-- Logging Content Card analytics
+2. Manually log analytics
-- Introducing additional client-side logic to dictate how many and which cards to show in the carousel
+3. Introduce additional client-side logic to dictate how many and which cards to show in the carousel

 ## Step 1: Create a custom view controller